jshaw86/terraform-gke/README.md

 This guide assumes that:

-1. You are already familiar and have a [Google Cloud Platform](https://cloud.google.com/) account.
+1. You are already familiar with and have a [Google Cloud Platform](https://cloud.google.com/) account.
 2. You are already familiar with [Kubernetes](https://kubernetes.io/).
 If you are looking for a basic tutorial, here's a good [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial.
 3. You are already familiar with [Terraform](https://www.terraform.io/).
 If you are looking for a detailed tutorial, here's a good [Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180) tutorial.
 4. [Google Cloud Shell](https://cloud.google.com/shell/) will be used.